 Blair spent the previous five campaigns as an assistant at UTSA from 2002-06.
 While in the Alamo City, he served as the hitting coach and helped the Roadrunners earn a berth in the 2005 NCAA Waco Regional.
 He tutored 2002 All-American Mark Schramek, who also was the first player in program history to be selected in the first round of the MLB Draft when he was the 40th overall pick by the Cincinnati Reds that season.
 The Roadrunners were one of the top offensive teams in the Southland, hitting a league-best 55 home runs in 2004 and program-record 30 triples the following year.

 Before entering the coaching ranks, Blair was a three-year starter in the outfield for Steve Smith at Baylor.
 He twice earned All-Big 12 laurels and still holds the program record with a 31-game hitting streak.
 Blair led the Bears with a .376 batting average in 1997 and signed a free agent contract with the Los Angeles Dodgers in 1998.

-Blair graduated in 2000 with a bachelor’s degree in education with emphasis in health and human performance.
+Blair graduated in 2000 with a bachelor’s degree in education with emphasis in health and human performance and received his master's degree in sport management from Sam Houston State in Aug., 2013.
 He is married to the former Pamela Ann Maiden and they have three sons, Carson, Andrew and Reid.